 Cons of Solution #2:

-- Does not support idle-mode mobility between the two systems.
+- Does not support idle-mode mobility between the two systems, i.e. the UE will need to perform Service Request, setup DRBs

+- Since the number of PGW-C+SMF addresses will be many more than the PDU sessions the UE had in source network, the setup of PDN Connections in EPC will result in wasted signaling with HSS.

 2.3 Solution #3: TAU accept with new cause code followed by PDN Context setup